patriciogonzalezvivo/thebookofshaders/12/README.md

     }
 ```

-To do that we can use a ```for``` loop to iterate through an array of points and keep track of the minimum distance using a [```min()```](../glossary/?search=min) function.
-Here a brief implementation of that:
+Note how we use a ```for``` loop to iterate through an array of points and keep track of the minimum distance using a [```min()```](../glossary/?search=min) function Here a brief working implementation of this idea:

 <div class="codeAndCanvas" data="cellnoise-00.frag"></div>

-Note in the above code, how one of the points is the mouse position.
-Play with it so you can get a more intuitive idea of how this code behaves.
+In the above code, one of the points is assigned with the mouse position.
+Play with it so you can get an intuitive idea of how this code behaves.
 Then try this:

 - How can you animate the rest of the points?
 - After reading [the chapter about shapes](../07/), imagine interesting ways to use this distance field?